TesterTesterson1004/testing/replacement.md

 1. Open the `Program.cs` file in **Visual Studio Code**.
 In the editor, replace all the existing code with the code provided below.

+    > **Note:** Take a moment to review the code and observe how it prints information about the primary and secondary servers in the auto-failover group.

     ```csharp
     using System;
     using Microsoft.Data.SqlClient;